Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Experimental setup

-Currently the laser is not frequency stabilized and the substrate is not actively temperature stabilized, nevertheless the interference pattern is sufficiently stable for the initial characterization of the QGM of this work.
-Stability and positioning below the depth of focus of the QGM will only be achievable once the atomic 2D plane is referenced to the QGM itself (detailed in Section \ref{Conclusions and Perspectives}).
-Furthermore for assuring that the $x-y$ trap frequencies are not severely elevated when increasing the FA power, we will need to expand the horizontal diameter to $\sim 1$mm, which demands higher laser power than currently available.
-To improve the chances of this method we image the interference pattern on a 1D charge-coupled device (CCD) camera, and extract an error signal of the drift in position of the central interference fringe.
-In future we will feedback this signal back to an actuator, that corrects the FA position.
-This improvement still does not guarantee a long term stability, and does not cancel vibrations of the interference fringe relative to the QGM.
+Currently the laser is not frequency stabilized and the substrate is not actively temperature stabilized, nevertheless the interference pattern is sufficiently stable for the initial characterization of the CAM of this work.
+Stability and positioning below the depth of focus of the CAM will only be achievable once the atomic 2D plane is referenced to the CAM itself (detailed in Section~\ref{Conclusions and Perspectives}).
+Furthermore for ensuring that the $x-y$ trap frequencies are not severely elevated when increasing the FA power, we have an alternative design based on an interferometer~\cite{Ville2017}, where the horizontal diameter is increased to $\sim 1$~mm.
+Here, the vertical adjustment of the interference fringes is achieved by a piezo crystal, tuning the length of one of the interferometer branches.
+To improve the chances of this method for both designs, we image the interference pattern on a 1D charge-coupled device (CCD) camera, and extract an error signal of the drift in position of the central interference fringe.
+In future we will feed this signal back to an actuator that corrects the FA position.
+This improvement still does not guarantee a long term stability, and does not cancel vibrations of the interference fringe relative to the CAM.

-A better strategy, currently pursued is to avoid vibrations and long term drifts, by passively locking the position of the atomic 2D cloud to the QGM focal plane.
-For this purpose we reflect a 1053-nm vertical lattice beam from the front face of the QGM ($R>99.5\%$ in the range 1030-1120-nm from $0-5^{\circ}$ angle of incidence).
-We discuss in Section \ref{Conclusions and Perspectives} our future plans to populate a single plane of such a lattice.
+To further avoid vibrations and long term drifts, it is instrumental to eventually lock the atomic 2D cloud to the CAM focal plane.
+For this purpose we reflect a 1053-nm vertical lattice beam from the front face of the CAM ($R>99.5\%$ in the range of $1030-1120$~nm from $0-5^{\circ}$ angle of incidence).
+We discuss in Section~\ref{Conclusions and Perspectives} our future plans to populate a single plane of such a lattice.